-The web proxy operates in the user space, but not in the DPI engine.
+The web proxy operates in the user space but not in the DPI engine.
 If web proxy filtering (instead of the DPI engine) is specified in the firewall rule, traffic is handed over to the web proxy engine.
 The engine decrypts HTTPS traffic on the standard port 443, identifies the category, and enforces the specified web policy.

 Web content scanning takes place in the antivirus engine in real-time or batch mode based on the scanning settings configured in the web module.
 Even when web proxy is selected, web content filtering over non-standard ports takes place in the DPI engine.

-However, if web proxy isn't selected in the firewall rule, the DPI engine implements web filtering, including HTTPS decryption based on SSL/TLS inspection rules.
+If web proxy isn't selected in the firewall rule, the DPI engine implements web filtering, including HTTPS decryption based on SSL/TLS inspection rules.
 It also enforces web policy settings and content scanning.

 Protection for file transfers takes place here.
 You set the FTP scanning settings in the firewall rule.

 SlowPath forwards SMTP/S, POP/S, and IMAP/S traffic to the email engine.
 The engine processes emails in both MTA (Mail Transfer Agent) and transparent proxy modes.
 Depending on the mode in which Sophos Firewall is deployed, it applies SMTP and POP-IMAP policies for spam and malware.